ssciolla/canvas-api/README.md

-This function returns an object with all the exported functions, but has to be called with apiKey and apiUrl.
+This library is used to integrate with the Canvas LMS.

 example:
 ```